-- 1. Bring the mower to a complete stop. - 2.
-Pull the T-handle knob (D) out, move the maximum forward speed bar desired hole location, release the T-handle knob.
+- Bring the zero-turn riding mower to a complete stop. - Pull the T-handle knob (D) out, move the maximum forward speed bar desired hole location, and then release the T-handle knob.
 Make sure that the T-handle knob locks the maximum forward speed bar into place.